Last Updated on October 16, 2022 by Ellen

 Jason Lapene has made millions in the Atlanta real estate market over the past decade.
 When he’s not selling luxury homes, he often spends his free time feeding the homeless and doing charity work in impoverished neighborhoods.
 For Jason, this isn’t something he does to simply pass the time; it’s a passion rooted from personal experience.
 Over a decade ago, Jason was a succesful realtor in another part of the world, New Orleans but he would soon find himself impoverished, homeless and out of work.
 On August 29, 2005, Hurricane Katrina swept over New Orleans, changing his life’s trajectory and outlook forever.
-Thank you to Jason for sponsoring this conversation today.

 From Wealth to Poverty and Back Again

 Over 800,000 housing units were destroyed during Hurricane Katrina, causing an unprecedented homelessness crisis.
 Jason Lapene, who had a budding career as a real estate broker in New Orleans, was one of them.
 He, like millions of others, had every material possession he owned stripped from him in an instant.

 Before Katrina hit, Jason was on a path to wealth.
 He was starting to establish himself as a reputable real estate broker for luxury New Orleans properties.
 The storm damage and Jason’s career were inversely proportional, as the damage mounted, his chances for success diminished.
 He would have to leave his beloved city in hopes of greener pastures.